Pertevniyal Sultan: Influence over Abdulaziz

 Pertevniyal exerted some influence over her son.
 When Abdulaziz took his trip to Europe, Pertevniyal was anxious about him the whole time he was away.
 On his way home he stopped at Ruse, Bulgaria, where Midhat was governor, with the intention of a month and acquainting himself with the Balkan country.
 But Pertevniyal, a possessive and short-sighted woman, wrote him to come home immediately.
 Sultan of Turkey though he was, he obeyed his mother's command.

-Pertevniyal contributed to the instability of her son's rule by interfering in state affairs.
+Pertevniyal contributed to the instability of her son's rule by meddling in affairs of state.
 Especially unwise was her alliance with Mahmud Nedim Pasha, the sycophantic grand vizier whose recklessness and incompetence led to further financial chaos.
 There was such an outcry against Mahmud Nedim that he finally fell from power in 1876 and was succeeded by Midhat Pasha, who did his best to get the Empire on a sounder financial footing.
 There was sum of 100,000 Turkish lira unaccounted for in the budget, and Midhat discovered that it had been appropriated by Mahmud Nedim.

-Privately, Mahmud Nedim disclosed that the money had not been spent by him, but had gone to the palace, presumably to the Valide Sultan.
-Mahmud Nedim was exiled from the capital for a while, but with the valide's backing, he was soon able to return.
-Midhat's efforts at financial reform were blocked, and Mahmud Nedim replaced him.
-Finally, when talk of Abdulaziz's deposition was in the air, Pertevniyal sent a harim agha to Midhat requesting that he prepare a document giving his advice on how her son could save his throne.
-Midhat carefully composed such a document, which was approved by the valide, but neither she nor anyone else had the courage at this point, with the sultan in a highly nervous state, to submit to him.
+Privately Mahmud Nedim disclosed that the money had not been spent by him but had gone to the palace, presumably to the valide sultan.
+Mahmud Nedim was exiled from the capital for a while, but with the valide's power backing was soon able to return.
+Midhat's efforts at financial reform were blocked, and he was replaced by Mahmud Nedim.
+Finally, when talk of Abdulaziz's deposition was in the air, Pertevniyal sent a harem agha to Midhat requesting him to prepare a document giving his advice on how her son could save his throne.
+Midhat carefully composed such a document which was approved by the valide, but neither she nor anyone else had the courage at this point, with the sultan in a highly nervous state, to submit to him.